KartikGupta0421/FastAPI/README.md

 1. python3 run.py
 2. http://0.0.0.0:8080/docs

+## API Routes
+1. Read
+2. Analysis

+## Contribution
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License
 Feel free to customize and expand upon the README.md file as needed for your specific project.